US skater Rippon wants Pence spat to take backseat to games

 One of two openly gay U.S. athletes at the Pyeongchang Games, Rippon criticized the White House last month for choosing Pence to lead its official delegation for Friday’s opening ceremony.

-Pence has been considered an opponent of the LGBT community after the conservative vice president signed the Religious Freedom Restoration Act while serving as governor of Indiana.
+Pence has been considered an opponent of the LGBT community after the conservative vice president signed the Religious Freedom Restoration Act in March 2015 while serving as governor of Indiana.

 ”I don’t want to make this too much for my competitors and for my teammates,” Rippon said after an afternoon practice session Thursday. ”I’m just kind of focused on the competition.
 The opening ceremony is tomorrow.
 I don’t mind talking about it but I don’t want to distract my teammates.”